Exploring the Intriguing Intersection of Artificial Intelligence and Ancient Mythology

 AI made with Bill Mather

-• Narrative Insights: Mythological stories provide narrative models for thinking about intelligence, creativity, and consciousness.
-They encourage us to reflect on what it means to be human and the potential and pitfalls of creating artificial beings.
+• Narrative Insight: Myths encourage reflection on what it means to be human and the risks of creating artificial beings.

-What roles do AI and mythology play in modern society, and how are they connected?
+What roles do AI and mythology play in modern society?

 The Enduring Relevance of AI Mythology